 Qiskit Primitives

-The next ? depicts the main Machine LearningMachine Learning is an approach on solving problems by deriving the rules from data instead of explicitly programming. .
-But before we start this loop, we initialize the OptimizationOptimization is... with a (guessed) starting parameter , the , a within which we accept results as good enough, and the from evaluating the cost function at the starting parameter value.
+The next ? depicts the main Machine LearningMachine Learning is an approach on solving problems by deriving the rules from data instead of explicitly programming.
+Learn more about Machine Learning .
+But before we start this loop, we initialize the OptimizationOptimization is the process of finding the best possible solution to a problem within given constraints.
+It involves adjusting variables to minimize or maximize an objective function, such as cost, time, or efficiency.
+In simple terms, it’s about achieving the most effective outcome with the least waste or effort.
+Learn more about Optimization with a (guessed) starting parameter , the , a within which we accept results as good enough, and the from evaluating the cost function at the starting parameter value.

 simple-vqa.py